Chess4Cuber/RISE-Decode/README.md

 ## Version 10.2 (20250121-174034)

 ### Enhancements
-* Add ability to upload the pipeline for Limelight3A which allows teams to version control their limelight pipelines.
+* Add ability to upload the pipeline for Limelight3A which allows teams to version org.firstinspires.ftc.baseCode.control their limelight pipelines.

 ### Bug Fixes